akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/XIST_ERR188428_Vis.png">
 </p>

 From these plots, we see that in our samples XIST has thirteen distinct isoforms.
-Of these, it appears that the eleventh isoform is the most highly expressed.
+Of these, it appears that the eleventh isoform is the most highly expressed - which we can verify if we iterate through all of the female samples we have.
+I have included these plots in the [images](https://github.com/akweiss/RNA-seq-intro/tree/master/images) folder, for anyone interested in studying them in more detail.

 # Final Thoughts

-wrap it up homie
+From this project and our data, we can clearly conclude that both the NR_001564 transcript of the XIST gene and the XIST gene itself are differentially expressed between males and females.
+Additionally, PNPLA4 was found to be differentially expressed on the gene level, while ATP6AP2 just barely missed the cutoff in both categories.
+I think both of these genes have strong evidence of differential expression given our data, despite not making the cutoff of q < 0.05.
+It's worth noting that this cutoff is entirely arbitrary; if we had set it to q < 0.08, for instance, ATP6AP2 would be considered differentially expressed on both levels.

+Overall, I'm happy with my analysis because my results were slightly different from the results provided in the tutorial.
+It was fun to explore my own data and make my own conclusions, knowing that if I ran the same command line protocol again I would get a different outcome and subsequently different data to analyze.
+Most of all, I feel like this analysis forced me to learn and understand the subject on a deeper level, which is largely why I found it so enjoyable.

 # Resources
 [EBI: FPKM](https://www.ebi.ac.uk/training/online/glossary/fpkm)